-Brand Outlaw Book Club Review
+Brand Outlaw Book Review

 Vinyl records.
 Board games.
 Taking notes on paper.
 Wasn’t digital technology supposed to have killed these things off by now?
 The obituaries for these and other long-time aspects of life were written a bit prematurely.

 Like a horror movie where the teenage camp counselors think they’ve finally defeated the villain, several analog industries have successfully fought off the threat of digital and are now back for vengeance.
 Author David Sax (who’s been a guest on the Brand Outlaw podcast) chronicles multiple stories of persistence in his book The Revenge of Analog: Real Things and Why They Matter.
 Let’s dive into a few of these stories and talk about what the revenge of analog means for your business.

 A quick note: this book was published in 2016, so some data has of course changed since then, especially because of the pandemic.
 But, a lot of the trends outlined in this book are holding.